Marc by Sofia

 Marc by Sofia is a 2025 American documentary film directed by Sofia Coppola, about the fashion designer Marc Jacobs.
-The film had its world premiere out of competition of the 82nd Venice International Film Festival on September 2, 2025.
+It marks Coppola's first nonfiction feature film, and had its world premiere out of competition of the 82nd Venice International Film Festival on September 2, 2025.

-It was Coppola's first nonfiction feature film.
+Premise

+In the lead-up to Marc Jacobs' 2024 "paper doll"-themed runway show, his longtime friend Sofia Coppola interviews him about his work and life story.
+Jacobs discusses his early life (including his father's early death, his difficult relationship with his stepfather, and his decision to live with his grandmother in Manhattan).
+He studies at Parsons School of Design and spends an early stint at Perry Ellis, where he releases a controversial "grunge" collection that purportedly gets him fired (he denies this).
+The two friends discuss the occasional difficulties of the creative process.

+Jacobs likens his show to a theatrical production, and Coppola follows him as he plans large and minute details of the show, including fabrics, jewelry, makeup, and gigantic campy stage props.
+A cultural collagist, Jacobs mentions some of the filmmakers that influenced him, including Bob Fosse, Rainer Werner Fassbinder, and Marcel Duchamp.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 14 critics, indicating "mixed or average" reviews.

+Nell Minow of RogerEbert.com gave the film three out of four stars and wrote that it is "affectionate".
 Matthew Carey of Deadline writes that the film "starts off rather slowly but gets moving when it dials back to the early 1990s" and that, at times, it can seem "a bit clubby" and "a touch too cool for school" but ultimately is forgivable as audiences "marvel at what, over a period of decades, Marc Jacobs has made."